-The Foundation's pooled investments primarily consist of 27 named funds at December 31, 2018 and 2017, which were established for educational and recognition purposes (see Note 10).
+The Foundation's pooled investments primarily consists of named endowment funds, which were established for educational and recognition purposes (see Note 10).
 As required by the FASB ASC industry topic applicable to Not-for-Profit Entities, net assets associated with the endowments funds are classified and reported based on the existence or absence of donor-imposed restrictions.